Papillomas are noncancerous, outward-growing lumps that might cause problems in some locations. They do not spread and are not aggressive.

 Human papillomavirus (HPV) causes most papillomas.

 For some papillomas though, HPV is not the main cause.
-One example is an inverted papilloma of the urinary tract, which research has linked to smoking and other potential causes.
+One example is an inverted papilloma of the urinary tract, which

 For papillomas of the skin, where HPV is known to be the cause, skin damage can promote the development of a papilloma.
 Scratching at or picking a wart can also lead to further infection.
 However, the growth itself cannot spread to another location.